Skip to content

 Do I need planning permission to put solar panels on my flat balcony?

-In England, solar panels on domestic buildings are generally permitted development under Class A of Part 14 of the GPDO — meaning planning permission is not required.
-However, the current GPDO wording most clearly covers roof-mounted panels, and the position for panels mounted on balcony railings or balcony walls is less certain.
+There is no settled answer, and anyone who gives you one is overstating it.
+In England, solar panels on domestic buildings can be permitted development under Class A of Part 14 of the GPDO — but whether Class A reaches flats at all is contested, because “dwellinghouse” elsewhere in the GPDO excludes flats and maisonettes, while the competing reading treats the block as the relevant dwelling.
+On top of that, the current GPDO wording most clearly covers roof-mounted panels, and the position for panels mounted on balcony railings or balcony walls is less certain again — the government's own safety study calls the planning position of plug-in PV “currently unclear”.
 In practice, enforcement action against residential balcony solar is essentially unheard of.
-A GPDO amendment expected following the March 2026 announcement is expected to resolve this ambiguity explicitly.
-Even if planning permission is not required, you still need to consider your lease and freeholder consent separately.
+No GPDO amendment resolving the ambiguity has been announced; the government has said only that consumer guidance will highlight that consumers should check the planning requirements that apply in their local area.
+The only reliable answer for your building is a written one from your local planning authority, so ask them before you commit.
+And even if planning permission turns out not to be required, you still need to consider your lease and freeholder consent separately.

 Does permitted development cover balcony solar panels?

-Class A of Part 14 of the GPDO covers solar panels on a domestic building.
-Roof-mounted panels are clearly within scope.
-Panels mounted on balcony railings or walls are in an ambiguous area under current wording — they are on the building, but the specific protrusion limits in Class A were written with roof installations in mind.
-The Government's March 2026 announcement includes an expected GPDO amendment that will explicitly cover plug-in balcony solar, removing this ambiguity.
+Class A of Part 14 of the GPDO covers solar panels on a domestic building, and for a house, roof-mounted panels are clearly within scope.
+For a flat there are two prior questions.
+First, whether Class A reaches flats at all — “dwellinghouse” elsewhere in the GPDO excludes flats and maisonettes, though the competing reading treats the block as the relevant dwelling, and neither is settled.
+Second, panels mounted on balcony railings or walls are in an ambiguous area under current wording — they are on the building, but the specific protrusion limits in Class A were written with roof installations in mind.
+No GPDO amendment covering plug-in balcony solar has been announced, so that ambiguity stands for now.
 Conservation areas no longer automatically require planning permission for solar panels following the December 2023 GPDO amendments.

 What if I live in a conservation area?